Solar Whiz – Ventilation Case Studies

 The difference between the roof space, the 2nd storey interior and the outside ambient temperature was as much as 12.8°C!

 The extra eave vents & ceiling vent managed to help keep the 2nd floor temperature below the outside temperature for most of the day!

 Day 2 Findings

-On the second day, Seb installed some more vents.
+On the second day, Seb installed another ceiling vent and 2 more eave vents.
 His system then consisted of:

 - 1× SW-RAF1800 (25W fan)

 The hottest part of the day was 29.5°C as early as 10:30 AM, with the heat persisting throughout the day.

 The added vents helped tremendously, bringing the temperature in the roof cavity closer to the outside ambient temperature throughout the day.